• Skip to primary navigation

 The best cheese for au gratin potatoes:

 The choices are sky-high for the best cheese for au gratin potatoes.
 Personally I love to keep it simple and use Monterey Jack, it’s inexpensive and shreds easily.
 But many of my Texas friends use what we call longhorn cheddar cheese which is a hard yellow cheese.
-But one of the most popular and absolute best cheese for au gratin potatoes is gruyere which is a hard yellow swiss cheese.
+But one of the most popular and absolute best cheese for au gratin potatoes is gruyere which is a hard yellow Swiss cheese.
 It’s excellent for baking and has a distinctive but not overwhelming taste.

 How to make perfect potatoes au gratin: